simonjaeger/OfficeDev-HOL/Single-Sign-On-Outlook-Add-in/README.md

     ```

 #### Exercise 6.4: Add the models ####
+We will use three different models (objects) when building the authentication/mapping logic.
+These are:
+- **CredentialsModel:** Represents the basic values needed to validate someone as a user (UserModel).
+This model is merely a demonstration of an authentication mechanism.
+Make sure that your usage of credentials meets the security requirements of your application.
+You could either implement a token flow (i.e. using one-time tokens or the OAuth protocol) for your web service or POST directly over HTTPS (with an HTML FORM) to your API.

+    Ideally your web service should generate a set of (short-lived) credentials only intended for the user mapping.
+Validate and expire those credentials in your Web API.
+- **UserModel:** Represents the user in the service.
+It contains both a **DisplayName** property and **Credentials** property.
+- **UserRequestModel:** Represents the properties (**IdentityToken**, **HostUri** and optional **Credentials**) needed to perform a mapping of an Office 365 user and a user in your service.
+It also containts the properties needed to do a lookup of an already mapped user.

 1. Select the web project; **Read-Mode-Outlook-Add-inWeb** in the **Solution Explorer**.
 2. Right-click and choose **Add New Folder**, name it **"Models"**.